DinooSaaw/TimeZoneConverter/README.md

 - The script uses a dictionary `time_zone_mapping` to map custom time zone abbreviations to pytz time zones.
 You can modify this dictionary to include additional time zones or modify the existing ones according to your needs.

-- The script supports time zones like 'PST', 'EST', 'CST', 'MST', 'HST', 'AKST', 'AEST', 'ACST', 'AWST', 'CET', 'IST', and more.
-You can extend the dictionary with additional time zones if required.

 ## Error Handling

 - The script includes error handling to handle potential errors and invalid inputs.
 It validates the user-entered time zones and time format to ensure accurate conversions.